luaguides

 Mixins and Composition Patterns in Lua

-Mixins offer a way to add capabilities to objects in Lua without the constraints of classical inheritance.
+Mixins and composition offer a way to add capabilities to objects in Lua without the constraints of classical inheritance.
 A mixin is a table containing methods that you attach to another table, establishing a has-a or can-do relationship rather than an is-a relationship.
 Instead of building rigid inheritance hierarchies, you compose objects from reusable chunks of functionality.

 This matters because Lua’s table-based object model makes mixins natural to implement.
 Whether you need to add logging to unrelated classes, combine capabilities from multiple sources, or build libraries of composable behavior, mixins give you that flexibility.